zakk616/browserify-implementation/README.md

+# browserify-implementation
-# Use npm package on client side
+# Use npm package on client side javascript

 `leader-line` is a javascript libraray to darw arrows between html elements, but it requires `node` to **require** and **run**. we want to use this in **vanilla javascript** to use it on *clients side* on browser.